jonsanders101/thermostat/README.md

 So I can easily control my thermostat,
 I want a reset button that resets the temperature to 20 degrees

+As a energy conscious homeowner,
+So I can see how much energy I'm using,
+I want to see an output of my current energy usage

 ```